jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 as intuitively `Tuple{T, T} where T` means the concrete types of the two elements of the tuple should be identical;
 if we allow subtyping here then `T` can just be `Any`, and all two-element tuples belong to this type.

+Note that this is related to another issue: subtyping and unification-based type systems sometimes have parallels between what they can express.

 ## Assignment

 When a value of type `U` is assigned to a variable declared to have type `V` in Julia,